• Skip to main content

 Create a Fantasy Football league of your own

-If this is your first time playing fantasy football I highly recommend joining an existing league before making your own league so that you can get the hang of it first.
-But if you can’t find a league to join or if the leagues available really aren’t a good fit for you, making your own league is always an option.
+If this is your first time playing fantasy football, I highly recommend joining an existing league before creating your own so that you can get the hang of it.
+But if you can’t find a league to join or if the available leagues really aren’t a good fit for you, creating your own league is always an option.

-Granted, there is a lot of responsibility that comes with running a league (known as being the league commissioner) but because Yahoo is so user-friendly, setting up and running a league isn’t nearly as daunting as it may sound!
+Granted, running a league (known as being the league commissioner) involves a lot of responsibility, but because Yahoo is so user-friendly, setting up and running a league isn’t nearly as daunting as it may sound!

 First things first, ask around for anyone interested in playing fantasy.
-Start with friends, family, and coworkers, keep the buy-in low (or no buy-in at all) and shoot for getting at least 8 people for the league.
+Start with friends, family, and coworkers, keep the buy-in low (or no buy-in at all), and shoot for getting at least eight people for the league.

 League size considerations